 - Episodic Game: .hack is arguably the Trope Codifier.
-The company is currently working on the Final Fantasy VII Remake, which shall also be released this way.
+The company had worked on the Final Fantasy VII Remake (until Square Enix moved the development of the game in-house), which is also planned to be released this way.

 - For The Cel Of It: A lot of their games have cel shading of sorts.

 - Gameplay Roulette: Their HD games are known for changing up gameplay styles depending on the Boss fight.

 - Numbered Sequel: Some of their games feature this (most notably the Naruto (Shippuden): Ultimate Ninja Storm sub-series.
 The company itself also exhibits this trope, following the change in company command/management.